khalhoz/geo1101-ahn3-GF-and-Interpolation/README.md

 * `ip_main.py` _(main file for interpolation)_
 * `ip_processing.py` _(interpolation code)_
 * `ip_st_test` _(some raster tile statistics generation code from Khaled)_
-* `las_prepare.py` _(factored out from `ip_processing.py`)_
+* `las_prepare.py` _(reads LAS file and establishes raster dimensions, part of main program)_
+* `Make_tile_vectors.py` _(Lisa's vector tiling program)_
 * `split_bbg_into_subfiles.py` _(Lisa's code for splitting the [BGG](https://www.pdok.nl/introductie/-/article/cbs-bestand-bodemgebruik) into subsets of river, sea, and other water body polygons)_
+* `vector_prepare.py` _(reads vector file and extracts a vector tile from it, adapted from `Make_tile_vectors.py` and part of main program)_

 The testing environment so far includes multiprocessing pool-based implementations of ground filtering/pre-processing via PDAL, TIN-linear and Laplace interpolation via startin, constrained Delaunay-based (CDT) TIN-linear and natural neighbour (NN) interpolation via CGAL, radial IDW via GDAL/PDAL and quadrant-based IDW via scipy cKDTree and our own code.
-We might be able to implement an ellipsodial IDW solution in the future, but it is proving much more difficult than anticipated (more about this at the end of the readme).
+It also includes these post-processing modules so far: flattening the areas of polygons in the raster, and patching in missing pixels.

 **NEW STUFF**

-* First release of CGAL-CDT.
-Everything seems to be working, but needs more testing.
+* First release of post-processing.
+Patching missing pixels and flattening polygon areas works, and needs testing!
-* Added an option to pre-process the data before interpolation using a PDAL pipeline, creating a single entry point for the whole process
-* Re-wrote the CGAL-NN algorithm to use true natural neighbours and not regular neighbours
+* Re-designed CGAL-CDT.
+It no longer tries to create empty constraint-holes, instead focusing on performance.
+* Fixed the k-nearest sub-method of IDWquad.
 * Fixed lots of bugs

 ## Current tasks

 I am working with Lisa on hole-filling and hydro-flattening at the moment.
 For the final production environment, we aim to skip secondary hole filling altogether by using a TIN-based interpolation method.
 This will lend us some extra time to develop a useful water body and river flattening algorithm.
-We already have the necessary shapefiles from BBG thanks to Lisa, and will now move on to implementing algorithms.
-Optimally, we are hoping to make the river polygons part of the triangulation via the CDT implementation and use the hole boundaries for water body shore elevation values (which will be used to set the interpolated value inside the holes that arise due to the constraints).
-As a backup plan, we would use Laplace interpolation, but in this case we would not be able to create holes in the triangulation using the water polygons, and we would probably end up needing to overlay them with the rasters post-interpolation.
+We already have the necessary shapefiles from BBG thanks to Lisa, and will now move on to implementing algorithms. ~~Optimally, we are hoping to make the river polygons part of the triangulation via the CDT implementation and use the hole boundaries for water body shore elevation values (which will be used to set the interpolated value inside the holes that arise due to the constraints).~~ This did not work out. :(
+Instead, we are overlaying the input geometries with the raster, estimating polygon elevations by interpolating in the TIN of the pixel centres.

 Following some further consultation with Jeroen, we will also double-check how well our primary interpolation method interpolates the building gaps.
 If they look too triangular, we might consider trying to flatten them (like water bodies), or using an alternative secondary interpolation mechanism inside of them.

 ## PDAL pipeline entry point (stand-alone ground filtering/pre-processing)